Automatic Routability Predictor Development Using Neural Architecture Search: Experimental Results

-\textbf{Dataset Construction.} We construct a comprehensive dataset with 61 distinct designs from IWLS benchmarks~\cite{URL:IWLSbenchmarks} and NanGate 45nm library~\cite{URL:NanGate}.
-We apply Design Compiler\textsuperscript{\textregistered} for logic synthesis and Innovus\textsuperscript{\textregistered} for physical design.
-For each design RTL, different logic synthesis and physical design parameters are applied to generate various layout solutions with different routability.
+We construct a comprehensive dataset using 74 designs with largely varying sizes from multiple benchmarks.
+There are 29 designs from ISCAS’89~\cite{brglez1989combinational}, 13 designs from ITC'99~\cite{corno2000rt}, 19 other designs from Faraday and OpenCores in the IWLS'05~\cite{albrecht2005iwls}, and 13 designs from ISPD'15~\cite{bustany2015ispd}.
+For each design, multiple placement solutions are generated with different logic synthesis or physical design settings.
+Altogether 7,000 placement solutions are generated from these 74 designs.
+We apply Design Compiler\textsuperscript{\textregistered} for logic synthesis and Innovus\textsuperscript{\textregistered}~\cite{Innovus} for physical design with the NanGate 45nm technology library~\cite{URL:NanGate}.
 The input feature maps are collected at the post-placement stage, and the ground-truth DRC results are available after detailed routing finishes.
-Approximately 6,800 different layouts are generated.